nighteous/Kayuri/README.md

 [Pull requests](https://github.com/Killerpac/Kayuri/pulls) will be reviewed

 #### Known issues and limitations
+- Links For Some Old Anime Are Not Found
-- Keyboard not showing sometimes for search
+- Preferred Quality not working for all Anime

 ### Credits
 Anime X Stream For The Heart Of the Code